 The Information Center is the HUB OF THE SUB.
-Information concerning current and up-coming events, ticket sales, office location, lost and found, paging telephones and special events can be obtained here as well as cards for registering classified ads on the bulletin boards to the side of the Information Center counter.
-Lost and found services for the
+Information concerning current and up-coming events, ticket sales, office location, bus schedules, lost and found, paging telephones and special events can be obtained here as well as cards for registering classified ads on the bulletin boards to the side of the Information Center counter.
+Lost and found services for the entire campus are located here.

-Activities Office
+Activities Office 385-3654